 Transportation options to and from the Montréal airport

-YUL Montréal-Trudeau International Airport is one of Canada’s most important hubs, with direct service to over 150 worldwide destinations making it the country’s most international airport.
+YUL Montréal-Trudeau International Airport is one of Canada’s most important hubs, with direct service to 150 worldwide destinations making it the country’s most international airport.
 A true city of aviation, Montréal is home to both the flag carrier and the nation’s largest airline Air Canada, as well as several of the world’s most important aviation organizations included the ICAO and IATA.
 The flag carrier and the nation’s largest airline, Air Canada, is headquartered in Montréal.
 Notably, American travellers are increasingly using the airport as a seamless hub to transfer to European, African and Asian destinations.

 Speaking of growth, the ground transportation services to and from the airport are also diversifying.

 Sometimes you want to impress a client.
 Along with traditional taxis, limousines are also available for travellers needing transport into the city.
 To find a limousine or taxi, go to the arrivals level near the central exit, where a dispatcher will assist you.
 For taxis, it is not necessary to book in advance.
 For limousines, booking ahead might be helpful, but is also not obligatory.

 For the budget-conscious traveller, a public bus service called “The 747” is available 24 hours a day, 7 days a week.
 The bus provides a direct line between the airport and downtown Montréal, where it stops at a handful of metro stations and hotels.
 The journey time is approximately 25-35 minutes to Métro station Lionel-Groulx and 45-70 minutes to the Berri-UQAM station, depending on traffic conditions.
 To catch the bus, head to the arrivals level.